robotyyd/robotyyd.github.io/_pages/research.md

 A simple control system for the micromanipulators.
 Include: 1 Raspberry Pi 4 Model B, 2 Motor HAT (8 coils output), and 1 touch screen.
 Max input voltage: 12V.
 Max output current: 3.5A.
+Also the system is equipped with a PS5 controller to control the direction of the microrobot by operating the joystick manually.